valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/bug-report.md

 - Operating system: Linux (which distribution/version), macOS xx.xx, or Windows xx
 - VS Code: 1.xx.x
 - LTeX: x.xx
-- LTeX language extensions: English/x.xx, ...
-- Java: x.xx (usually from `java -version`)
+- Java: x.xx (usually obtained with `java -version`, only if not using Java automatically downloaded by LTeX)

 **Additional context/information**
 You can add any other context or information about the problem here.